Nador: Transport

 A railway linking Nador to Taourirt was opened on 2 July 2009 by king Mohammed VI of Morocco. as part of ONCF's rail projects.
 Previously, there was a connecting bus link from Taourirt, also operated by railway company ONCF.

 In addition, several direct bus links operate between Nador and major Moroccan cities.
 Daily ferry services link Nador Port with Almeria in Spain and a weekly service to Sète in France.

 Nador International Airport offers direct flights to Moroccan and European destinations, such as cities in France and Germany, and acts as a second airport for travellers to and from Melilla.

-Roads give access to the Fes-Oujda expressway and to nearby Melilla.
+Roads connect to the Fes-Oujda expressway and to nearby Melilla.